HBPol/rag-trader/README.md

 - **Docker Compose & CI** ensure parity across services via automated smoke tests running in GitHub Actions.
 - **Compose smoke test** ensures `.env.example` and the Docker Compose files stay aligned.
 Run `pytest tests/test_compose.py` before relying on the stack locally or in CI.
+See [Compose Smoke Tests](#compose-smoke-tests) for details on the scenarios covered.
 - **PyCharm + Docker**: add a Docker Compose interpreter pointed at the `api` service so editor actions reuse the container runtime.
 In *Settings → Project → Python Interpreter*, click **Add Interpreter… → Docker Compose**, select `docker-compose.yml` (and optionally